 Cuzco – Inca Trail Trek (or free time in Cuzco) – Cuzco.
 A full day is spent visiting the Sacred Valley of the Incas, including the Pisac ruins, a traditional Indian market and the temple fortress of Ollantaytambo with its enormous Inca terracing constructed on the side of a steep mountain.
 For those who have chosen to hike the Inca Trail Trek, a short bus ride will take us to our starting point where we begin a once in a lifetime journey on the ancient trail of the Incas.

 Day 2 includes the highest point of the trail and reaches 4200m in height.
 This is physically the most demanding point but rewards you with spectacular views.
 Fascinating ruins and dramatic mountain scenery fill every day of the hike and on the final day of the trek you will have free time in Machu Picchu.
 Take the chance to relieve your tired body in the hot springs of Aguas Calientes before returning to Cuzco by train.

 If you are not participating in the trek then you will visit Machu Picchu by train and have plenty of free time to enjoy the activities available in and around Cuzco.
-Overnight - Cuzco (1), Inca Trail Trek (3) (B:3, L:3, D:3)
+Overnight - Ollantaytambo (1), Inca Trail Trek (3), Cuzco (1) (B:3, L:3, D:3)

 Make the most of your free time here exploring amazing churches, colonial buildings and picturesque streets, many of which have Inca walls, arches and doorways.
 Optional excursions such as white water